laksmikanthan/Task_2/README.md

 Assesment 1:
-In assesment 1,I print the hello in Python.
+In assesment 1,This Python script prints "Hello Python" to the console.

 Assesment 2:
 In assesment 2,